 France is a popular ex-pat destination and there are many reasons why this is the case.
 The majority of ex-pats that move to this country do so because they want to improve their quality of life.
 From the delightful weather to good food, France has many attractive qualities.
 Most ex-pats also report having a healthier lifestyle in France, thanks to the food, environment and healthcare.
 If you are planning on moving to France, keep on reading for ten of the best tips for a smooth and successful relocation…

 Learn the language

 The locals really appreciate it when ex-pats learn French.
 We have a tendency to assume that everyone speaks English and thus we ignore the importance of learning a new language when we relocate.
+Lingoda’s French courses are the perfect way to gain a comprehensive understanding of the language and to master the art of confident speaking.
 Nevertheless, this is especially crucial in France, whereby foreign languages are not commonly spoken.
 French people take pride in their language and thus if you at least demonstrate a willingness to try the language it will make a huge difference.

 Assess education options before you move

 If you are moving abroad as a family it is imperative to determine whether you want your child to go to an international school or a French school.
 There are approximately 30 international schools in France.
 However, if you go for this option you will need to budget for it effectively, with fees costing roughly around 10,000 euros.
 On the other hand, if you have young children you may wish to send them to a French state school.
 It will take them time to acclimatise.
 Nevertheless, not only is this option free, but the level of education is generally very high and the discipline is excellent.